 Often you need to inject into the flight plan an along track waypoint, that is defined by a distance from a known waypoint or navigational aid.
 There are several ways to achieve this and each method is similar in operation, but is used in differing circumstances.
-Depending upon the software version installed in the CDU, you can either use the LEGS or FIX page.
+Depending upon the software version installed in the Control Display Unit (CDU), you can either use the LEGS or FIX page.

 - In the LEGS page, type into the scratchpad the waypoint name, vector and distance.
 The distance is where the new waypoint will be created and is measured from the waypoint or navigation aid you are using as an anchor (LAV340/10).

-- After entering the information into the scratchpad in LEGS (LAV340/10), upload to the CDU by key pressing the appropriate waypoint, where you wish the along track waypoint to be created.
+- After entering the information into the scratchpad (LAV340/10), upload to the CDU by key pressing the appropriate waypoint, where you wish the along track waypoint to be created.

-- LAV is the waypoint, 340 is the vector, in degrees, that the along track waypoint will be created, And 10 is the distance from LAV that the new waypoint will be created.
+- LAV is the waypoint, 340 is the vector, in degrees, that the waypoint will be created, And 10 is the distance from LAV that the new waypoint will be created.

-- To insert the along track waypoint before the anchor waypoint, use the negative key - (LAV340/-10).
+- To insert the waypoint before the anchor waypoint, use the negative key - (LAV340/-10).

-- To insert the along track waypoint after the anchor waypoint, do not use any identifier (LAV340/10).
+- To insert the waypoint after the anchor waypoint, do not use any identifier (LAV340/10).

-- Take note that the / is after the vector, and the waypoint name and vector are joined with no spaces.
+- Note that the / is after the vector, and the waypoint name and vector are joined with no spaces.

 If you want the new waypoint to be created along the current navigation track, type the vector that is displayed adjacent to the waypoint in the LEGS page of the CDU.
-If you do not type a vector, then the location of the along track waypoint will be allocated automatically, which may not be along your current track course.
+If you do not type a vector, then the location of the along track waypoint will be automatically assigned by the software, which may not be along your current track course.

 In the example shown (LEFT), I have created an along track waypoint called LAV02 which is located the aircraft side of the waypoint LAV.
 I also have created a circle around LAV (see instructions below).